 Sent electronically to firstname.lastname@example.org with the Subject: Davis Fellowship Candidate

 - On March 1, the Dean of Admissions, the Director of Admissions, and the Associate Dean of Admissions will select 3-5 candidates to bring to campus for an interview and the candidates will be notified.

 - In conjunction with the Davis Fellows Committee, on a Friday in March, interviews with the 3-5 candidates will take place on campus.

 - There will be five 30-minute interview sessions and lunch.

 - Students will be responsible for their own travel arrangements - and travel reimbursement will be given from the Fellowship.

 - After interviewing all candidates, one of the interviewees will be selected a Davis Fellow by the Davis Fellows Committee.
 Others will be ranked by preference of the Committee.

-- The Dean of Admissions will contact the winner by telephone.
+- A representative of the Davis Family will contact the winner by telephone.

 - The winner will have until May 1, the National Candidate's Reply Date to accept the award, although will be asked to contact the College beforehand, if he has made a decision to attend or not to attend the College.
 The ranked candidates will be offered the award in order of preference of the Committee.